Weyerhaeuser Hall, Room 215

 Thomas R. Pickering Foreign Affairs Fellowships - These fellowships provide financial support toward tuition and living expenses for the senior year; paid State Department summer internships in Washington D.C. and overseas; and fellowship support for master's degrees in international affairs, pending availability of funding.
 College juniors must have a minimum GPA of 3.20, be U.S. citizens and be interested in becoming Foreign Service Officers in the U.S. Department of State.
 Students apply directly to the Woodrow Wilson National Fellowship Foundation; no institutional nomination is required.
 The deadline is typically in early February.

-Morris K. Udall Scholarships - The Morris K. Udall Scholarship Program was created to encourage current sophomores and juniors to pursue careers related to environmental policy.
-Macalester may nominate three students who have outstanding potential and intend to pursue careers in environmental public policy.
+Morris K. Udall Scholarships - The Morris K. Udall Scholarship Program was created to encourage current sophomores and juniors to pursue careers related to environmental, native american health or tribal policy.
+Macalester may nominate three students who have outstanding potential and intend to pursue careers in these areas.
 The scholarship pays a yearly stipend to help students complete their undergraduate education.
-Campus application deadline: February 12, 2016.
+Campus application deadline: February 10, 2017.